Anti cancer Therapy

 If you are a patient interested in participating in the Phase II NMIBC clinical study (“Study II”), please feel free to contact Theralase® or the nearest participating clinical study site for more information.

-If enrolled in Study II, there is a no charge for participation for patients who qualify; however, your urologist will need to contact the principal investigator to provide confidential information about your NMIBC to ensure you meet the clinical study guidelines.
+If enrolled in Study II, there is a no charge for participation in Study II, however, your urologist or family physician will need to contact the principal investigator to provide confidential information about your NMIBC to ensure you meet the clinical study guidelines.

 Let's Stay in Touch